Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Additional results and experiments

-Figure \ref{fig:ricker_post_example} shows a typical example of the estimated posterior for Ricker model in Section \ref{subsubsec:ricker_thetaricker}.
-Figure \ref{fig:ricker_post_example} was obtained using $\epsilon=0.2$ and \epoe{} strategy but \epoer{} and \naive{} methods produced also similar approximations (but with the cost of additional log-likelihood evaluations).
+Figure \ref{fig:res_ricker_eval} shows the results in a similar fashion as before.
+We observe that less log-SL evaluations are needed as for theta-Ricker. \BLFI{} with IMIQR produces slightly better sample-efficiency and accuracy than the \gpmh{} methods in this experiment.
+Figure \ref{fig:ricker_post_example} shows a typical example of the estimated posterior obtained using $\epsi=0.2$ and \epoe{}.
 We can see that both the marginals and the correlation structure is estimated well.